 Is Wedding Cake Rock dangerous?

 It had always been advised that standing on Wedding Cake Rock posed a significant safety risk due to frequent strong winds.
 In 2014 a French student, Fabien Ardoin, slipped and fell to his death and the following year two men had to be rescued from the scene by safety crews.
 After closing public access to the rock experts conducted a survey which revealed that the structure itself was highly unstable and could plummet “without warning” into the sea below.
-The geotechnical study discovered deep cracks on two sides (that have since widened), leaving Wedding Cake Rock "precariously balancing on the edge of the cliff, and severely undercut."
+The geotechnical study discovered deep cracks on two sides (that have since widened), leaving Wedding Cake Rock "precariously balancing on the cliff edges, and severely undercut."
 It appeared only to be held together by a few pieces of debris, which had crumbled after a recent major fracture below the rock.

-As a result public access will remain closed until Wedding Cake Rock’s eventual and inevitable demise.
+As a result, public access will remain closed until Wedding Cake Rock’s eventual and inevitable demise.

 Can you still visit Wedding Cake Rock?

 It would seem the landmark’s closure was not enough to deter the many brazen tourists, who continue to climb the fence and risk their lives (not to mention the tempers of local Sydneysiders), for a digital dance with fate on the cliff top.
 The argument by locals is that not only are these people endangering themselves and any emergency service staff that have to perform “dangerous rescues and retrievals”, but there is also an equally spectacular picture opportunity a little further on down the trail.

 In March 2016, the first $300 fines were issued to fence-hopping daredevils.
 This was not enough to stop them however, resulting in a collaboration between the NPWS and the New South Wales Police Force, who began patrolling the area from June 2016.
 By July, 6 fines had been issued, with 7 more — the amount of the fines now up to $3,300 — being handed out between then and July 2018.